oracle/python-oracledb/doc/src/user_guide/bind.rst

     Demo out element #4
     Demo out element #5

-The Python code to process an IN/OUT collections is similar.
+The Python code to process IN/OUT collections is similar.
 Note the different call to :meth:`Cursor.arrayvar()` which creates space for an array of strings, but uses an array to determine both the maximum length of the array and its initial value.